 By taking a broad approach to your niche, but without losing focus, there is always more to be said.
 Things change, new trends come about, news happens and so on.

-Just in the past five days, this blog has touched on numerous aspects of social media marketing, such as: the use of video in a social strategy, how to optimize Facebook ads and things to know about LinkedIn Mobile.
+Just in the past five days, this digital marketing blog has touched on numerous aspects of social media marketing, such as: the use of video in a social strategy, how to optimize Facebook ads and things to know about LinkedIn Mobile.

 Broaden your scope to keep your content calendar full and to avoid boring your audience.